TheMrityunjayPathak/Feature-Engineering/README.md

 **Feature Importance**

-- Understanding which features contribute most to the model’s predictions can guide feature selection and engineering efforts.
+- Understanding which features contribute most to the model’s predictions can guide feature selection.
 - Techniques like feature importance scores from tree-based models or recursive feature elimination can aid this process.

 ## Concepts Covered